 Overtime Pay: Employees required to work in excess of their regular work schedule at the direction of proper City authority shall be compensated at a rate of 1-1/2 times the regular hourly rate for each hour of overtime worked.
 This overtime shall be computed to the nearest 1/4 hour starting one minute after the one-quarter (1/4) hour begins and extending to the full 1/4 hour.
 The EMPLOYER shall determine the employees to receive the overtime work and the amount of overtime necessary to be worked.

-Compensatory Time: At the employee’s request, non-exempt uniform day personnel only, may accumulate a maximum of 80 overtime hours as compensatory time in lieu of cash payment, for actual overtime worked.
-Employees can cash out an unlimited amount of accrued compensatory time during any pay period, except that in which it was earned.
+Compensatory Time: At the employee’s request, non-exempt uniform day personnel only, may accumulate a maximum of 160 overtime hours as compensatory time in lieu of cash payment, for actual overtime worked.
+Employees can cash out up to 80 hours accrued compensatory time per fiscal year, except that in which it was earned.
 The employee must complete the Compensatory Time Cash Out form and submit it to Human Resources.
 In addition, a copy of the Compensatory Time Cash Out form shall be attached to the employee’s timecard.
 The employee’s supervisor shall approve the use of compensatory time off.
+If employee returns to fire suppression, then the employee shall be paid out all accrued compensatory time.

 Call Back Pay

 The employee shall be paid a minimum of three (3) hours at one and one-half (1 ½) times the regular hourly rate of pay for each call-out.
 Call back pay will commence on page out, not an extension of the regular shift.
-In the event the call-out extends into the employee’s regular scheduled work shift, the one and one-half (1 1/2) rate of pay shall be paid for only the actual time spent before the regular shift started.
+In the event the call-out extends into the employee’s regular scheduled work shift, the one and one-half (1 ½) rate of pay shall be paid for only the actual time spent before the regular shift started.

-In the event the employee asks to be excused before the work is completed, and the supervisor in charge excuses him/her, the employee will be paid only for time worked at one and one-half (1-1/2) times his/her regular rate of pay.
+In the event the employee asks to be excused before the work is completed, and the supervisor in charge excuses their, the employee will be paid only for time worked at one and one-half (1 ½) times their regular rate of pay.

 Standby Time